dkruyt/site-kruyt.org/content/post/2022/numpads/index.md

 {{< figure src="/images/2022/09/3dprinter.jpg" caption="3D printing in action" >}}

 ### Components
-BOM of stuff that I used (had laying around) to create these numpads.
+Here's a BOM (Bill of Materials) for the numpads, using components I already had:

 - Gateron brown switches
-- RP2040, Pico Pi clone with USBC
+- RP2040 (Pico Pi clone with USB-C)
 - 0.96 inch OLED Display 128*x64
 - WS2812 RGB LED strip
 - PLA black and transparent (for RGB galore)
 - Diodes 1n4148
 - 5mm LED's
 - 470 Ohm resistors for the LED's
-- Shrinking tube
+- Heat shrink tubing
-- Random wiring
+- Miscellaneous wiring

-### Handwire
+### Handwiring

-I handwired the switches, not the best soldering job, but for a prototype it's working fine. handwiring can look daunting, but when you are into it, it's pretty easy.
+I handwired the switches.
+While not the neatest soldering job, it works perfectly fine for a prototype.
+Handwiring might seem daunting at first, but it becomes straightforward once you get the hang of it.

 {{< figure src="/images/2022/09/wiring-oled.jpg" caption="Wiring OLED" >}}